 Photo of Simona Weil

-Simona Weil is an associate in the Litigation Department in the Los Angeles Office.
-Simona’s practice encompasses a broad range of complex civil and commercial litigation matters, including copyright, trade secret, contract, and product liability defense.
-She has represented clients in a variety of industries in state and federal courts across the United States at various stages of litigation.
+Simona Weil is an associate in the Litigation Department in the Los Angeles office.
+Simona’s practice encompasses a broad range of complex civil and commercial litigation matters, including antitrust, copyright, trade secrets, contract, and product liability defense.
+She has represented clients across various industries before both state and federal courts.

 At the University of Southern California Gould School of Law, Simona served on the Executive Board as an editor of the Hale Moot Court Honors Program.
 While at USC, she worked as a judicial extern for the Honorable Magistrate Judge Andrew J. Wistrich in the Central District of California.